The Ghost & Mrs. Muir (TV series): Premise

-The book of the same name, by R.A.
-Dick, was published in 1945.
-It was brought to the silver screen in 1947 with Gene Tierney playing Mrs. Muir and Rex Harrison as Captain Gregg.
-While the movie had been a romantic fantasy combining comic and dramatic elements, the series focused much more on laughs.

-Central to the series is the romantic tension between the captain and Carolyn.
-While they have significant differences, the captain being a 19th Century chauvinist and Carolyn a 20th Century career woman, their mutual attraction enables them to compromise to overcome their differences.
+Central to the series is the romantic tension between the captain and Mrs. Muir.
+While they have significant differences, he being a 19th-century chauvinist and she a modern career woman, their mutual attraction enables them to compromise to overcome their differences.

 Production and reception

 The story was developed as a TV series by Jean Holloway and filmed at the Hollywood Studios.
 Hope Lange won two Emmy Awards for Lead Actress in a Comedy Series for 1968–1969 and 1969–1970.
 Despite Lange's consecutive Emmy wins, the show struggled in the ratings and only ran for two seasons.
 During its first year on NBC, it followed Get Smart; its Big Three competition was My Three Sons on CBS and the first half of The Lawrence Welk Show on ABC.

 In spring 1969, NBC cancelled the series.
 ABC picked it up and scheduled it to be shown on Thursday nights at 7:30 pm in September 1969, followed by That Girl and Bewitched.
 The series was again unsuccessful in beating out another hit CBS series, Family Affair.
 It was later moved to Friday nights at 8:30 pm in January 1970, but ratings did not improve.
 As a result, ABC cancelled The Ghost & Mrs. Muir in spring 1970.
 The following year, Family Affair was cancelled by CBS after a five-year run because it was in the same time slot as the NBC hit variety series The Flip Wilson Show.

+Reilly was initially engaged just for the first episode rental sequence but, after working with him, Lange recommended to the producers his part become recurring for added comedic opportunities, particularly his terror of the Captain.